norc-heal/heal-data-pkg-guide/docs/submit/open-access.md

 ---
 !!! note "Reminder"

-    **These directions apply to studies that have a centralized study folder where all study files are saved.**
+    **These instructions apply to studies that have a centralized study folder where all study files are saved.**

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px;">